TobiasSunderdiek/my-udacity-deep-reinforcement-learning-solutions/p2_continuous-control/README.md

 - update Makefile and doku
 - works but 'OSError: handle is closed' exception check todos
+# todo add epsilon to noise readme + hyperparameter + source is community
+# + community large buffer is better
+# + community lower episodes is sufficient

 ## Setup
 - download the reacher environment from [3] section `Version 1: One(1) Agent` for your OS and unzip it in the folder *PATH_WHERE_YOU_CLONED_THIS_REPO_TO/p2_continous-control*